Miccighel/Readersourcing-2.0-RS_PDF/README.md

 <h1>Installation</h1>

-RS_PDF comes bundled with RS_Server, so when the latter is deployed there is not the need to manually install the former.
+RS_PDF comes bundled with RS_Server, so when the latter is deployed there is no need to manually install the former.
 Nevertheless, it is possible to use it independently; it is sufficient to download the attached .jar files from the release section of this repository and place it somewhere on your filesystem.

 <h1>Requirements</h1>